A joint interdisciplinary laboratory between Department of Electrical & Electronic Engineering and Li Ka Shing Faculty of Medicine at HKU

 Laboratory of Biomedical Imaging and Signal Processing (BISP Lab) at the University of Hong Kong aims to develop and advance in vivo magnetic resonance imaging (MRI) for biomedical applications.
 BISP Lab studies the anatomical structures, physiology, and functions in animal models of human diseases with MRI.Learn more

-We're looking for bright talents for both neuro-imaging and MRI technology development in 2021.
+We're looking for bright talents, including bright PhD students and postdoctoral fellows, for both neuro-imaging and MRI technology development in 2024.

 Click here to learn more.